Lost Highway (film): Plot

 Saxophonist Fred Madison receives a cryptic message on his intercom in the Hollywood Hills: "Dick Laurent is dead."
 Moments later, he hears tires screeching and sirens racing past his house.
-The next morning, his wife Renee finds a VHS tape on their porch showing eerie footage of their house.
-That night, Fred struggles during intimacy with Renee and confesses he dreamed of her being attacked.
-As he looks at her, he briefly sees the face of a pale, old man.
+The next morning, his wife Renee finds a VHS tape on their porch that shows eerie footage of their house.
+That night, Fred struggles to have sex with Renee and confesses that he had a dream about her being attacked.
+As he looks at her, he briefly sees the face of a pale old man.

-The following day, another tape arrives, this time showing footage of Fred and Renee asleep in their bed.
+The following day, another tape arrives, this time showing footage of Fred and Renee sleeping in bed.
 They call the police, but the detectives offer little help.

-Fred and Renee attend a party hosted by her friend Andy.
-At the party, Fred encounters a strange, pale man—The Mystery Man—who claims they have met before.
-The man also insists he is currently at Fred's house and demonstrates this by answering Fred's call to his home phone.
+Fred and Renee attend a party hosted by her friend Andy, where Fred encounters a pale man who acts strangely and claims they have met before.
+The man insists he is currently at Fred's house, which he demonstrates by answering Fred's call to his home phone.
 Andy identifies the man as an acquaintance of Dick Laurent.
 Unnerved, Fred leaves the party with Renee.

-The next morning, a new tape arrives, showing Fred standing over Renee's dismembered body.
+The next morning, a new tape arrives that shows Fred standing over Renee's dismembered body.
 Fred is arrested and sentenced to death for her murder.

-On death row, Fred experiences intense headaches and visions of the Mystery Man and a burning cabin in the desert, before being enveloped in light.
-During a cell check, the guards discover that Fred has inexplicably been replaced by Pete Dayton, a young auto mechanic from Van Nuys.
+On death row, Fred experiences intense headaches and visions of the pale man and a burning cabin in the desert, before being enveloped in light.
+The prison guards check on him, only to discover that he has inexplicably been replaced by Pete Dayton, a young auto mechanic from Van Nuys.
 Pete, seemingly unaware of how he ended up there, is released to his parents but remains under surveillance by detectives.

-Pete returns to work, where his gangster client Mr. Eddy visits for car repairs.
-Mr. Eddy takes Pete on a drive and violently assaults a man for tailgating.
+Pete returns to work, where his gangster client Mr. Eddy (identified by a detective as Laurent) visits for car repairs.
+Mr. Eddy takes Pete on a drive, where he and his men violently assault another driver, before offering Pete a pornographic VHS.
 The next day, Mr. Eddy arrives at the garage with his mistress, Alice Wakefield, who resembles Renee.
 Later that night, Alice returns alone and seduces Pete, initiating an affair.
 Alice grows fearful that Mr. Eddy suspects them and devises a plan to rob Andy and flee town.
 Meanwhile, Pete's girlfriend Sheila discovers the affair and leaves him.
-Later, Pete receives a disturbing call from Mr. Eddy and the Mystery Man, which pushes him to agree to Alice's plan.
+Pete later receives a disturbing call from Mr. Eddy and the pale man, which pushes him to agree to Alice's plan.